notronaldmcdonald/fpm/README.md

 fpm/ - the source code directory

-fpm/constructor/ - the code and other components for creating a package.
+fpm/constructor/ - the details for creating a package.

 **Files**